bsgriggs/mendix-dropdown-date-picker/README.md

 ### Text
 ![text](https://github.com/bsgriggs/dropdowndatepicker/blob/media/text.png)
+**Aria-Label -** Label for screen-readers prepended to each dropdown label (e.g, "Created On" will read as 'Created On Year', 'Created On Month', 'Created On Day', etc.).

+By default, the widget will prepend the existing on-screen label in the following manner.

+"{On-Screen Label} {Aria-Label} {Dropdown Label}"

+**Dropdown Labels**
 Each setting controls what text appears in each dropdown when the dropdown does NOT have a value.

-If you would like to assist in translating these to other languages, create a [GitHub issue](https://github.com/bsgriggs/mendix-dropdown-date-picker/issues) with your language code and the value for each label.
+_If you would like to assist in translating these to other languages, create a [GitHub issue](https://github.com/bsgriggs/mendix-dropdown-date-picker/issues) with your language code and the value for each label._

 ### Events
 ![events](https://github.com/bsgriggs/dropdowndatepicker/blob/media/events.png)